DJSeb/kernel-shark-sebanek-gh-mirror/README.md

     - Mostly basics, some more info about KernelShark's stack tracer
     - Mainly to set context for the project
   - [ ] Basic visualizations of trace data
-    - Not eclusive to stack tracing, but mostly about it
+    - Not exclusive to stack tracing, but mostly about it
   - [ ] Theoretical part of KernelShark
     - [ ] Basic overview of design
     - [ ] How is it visualizing the data?
     - [ ] What are the limitations?
       - I.e. why make the project in the first place?
     - [ ] What is the job of plugins? / Removing limitations
-  - [ ] Theoretical part of Stacklook & KShark modifications
+  - [ ] Theoretical part of Stacklook, Naps & KShark modifications
-    - [ ] Brief overview of plugin's design
+    - [ ] Overview of piece of SW's design
-      - Shouldn't be too long, that's what the documentations are for
+      - Should be included in the documentation
-      - Mainly to get a rough idea if only reading the paper
     - [ ] Purpose & limits
     - [ ] Results of implementation
+      - [ ] "Ultra-documentation" - user, design and maybe interesting parts
+            of technical
+      - [ ] "How was development?
+What interesting things happened?"
+    - [ ] Extensions